carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 If you experience performance issues with a login node you should report it to the system staff (usually via the helpdesk) for them to investigate.

-## Test Before Scaling

-Remember that you are generally charged for usage on shared systems.
-A simple mistake in a job script can end up costing a large amount of resource budget.
-Imagine a job script with a mistake that makes it sit doing nothing for 24 hours on 1000 cores or one where you have requested 2000 cores by mistake and only use 100 of them!
-This problem can be compounded when people write scripts that automate job submission (for example, when running the same calculation or analysis over lots of different parameters or files).
-When this happens it hurts both you (as you waste lots of charged resource) and other users (who are blocked from accessing the idle compute nodes).

-On very busy resources you may wait many days in a queue for your job to fail within 10 seconds of starting due to a trivial typo in the job script.
-This is extremely frustrating!
-Most systems provide dedicated resources for testing that have short wait times to help you avoid this issue.

 > ## Test Job Submission Scripts That Use Large Amounts of Resources
 >
 > Before submitting a large run of jobs, submit one as a test first to make